GrCOTE7/moncms/memo.md

 ### 4 / **<a href="https://laravel.sillo.org/contact" title="Communiquer plus discrètement..." target="_blank">Un message personnel</a>**

-## //2do refaire suivi de l'enchainement des liens (sidebart + admin.index)
+## //2do refaire suivi de l’enchaînement des liens (sidebar + admin.index)

 ## //2do PR dès que Complete & plus d'autres 2dos ou 2fix <!-- markmap: fold -->

-* Upgrade Memo
+* Feat: Upgrade Memo

 * \- Complete overhaul of the design

-* \- All the tutorial code now included
+* \- All the tutorial's code is now included

+* \- Fix all external links in a new window if necessary

-* \- Added 'Manuel', 'Et après ?' & 'AIDE & CONTACT' branches
+* \- Added 'Manuel', 'Et après ?' & 'AIDE & CONTACT' mindmap 's branches

-* \- Fix external links in a new window if necessary
+* \- Intended to become, in the future, just a module of a larger Tool: LaDoc (TheTool) (Will be at: (After this merge, push to master branch (Means sended on server...? ;-) )) : https://laravel.sillo.org/doc/ladoc)